TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 40/Exodus 40.22.md

 ---

-And he put the table in the tent of meeting, upon the side of the tabernacle northward, without the veil.
+He put the table in the Tent of Meeting, on the side of the tabernacle northward, outside of the veil.